Test packages

 Testing your packages locally before releasing them is made simple with the Datagrok tools.
 Follow these steps:

-• Execute Testing: Run the testing command: grok test [--host].
-This command builds your package and deploys it in debug mode for testing.
-You can specify the host using the --host option.
+option.
 The host should match one of the server aliases in your configuration file (.grok/config.yaml).
-If you don't provide a host, the default host for testing will be used.
+If you don't provide a host, the default host for testing will be used. - Optional Flags: You can use optional flags to customize the testing process:

-• --skip-build skips the build step.
+skips the build step.--skip-publish

-• --skip-publish skips the publishing step.
+skips the publishing step.--csv

-• --gui to see test execution in action.
+to see test execution in action.
 It disables the headless browser mode, aiding in test debugging.

 If you do not have any datagrok instance run locally, you can use docker-compose to run the stand.